On positivity and semistability of vector bundles in finite and mixed characteristics: Killing cohomology by finite morphisms

 \begin{Theorem} Let $X$ be a proper variety over a field of positive characteristic and let $\cL$ be a semiample line bundle on $X$. \begin{enumerate} \item For any $i>0$ there exists a finite surjective morphism $\pi : Y\to X$ such that the induced map $H^i(X, \cL) \to H^i (Y, \pi^* \cL)$ is zero. \item If $\cL$ is big then for any $i<\dim X$ there exists a finite surjective morphism $\pi : Y\to X$ such that the induced map $H^i(X, \cL ^{-1}) \to H^i (Y, \pi^* \cL^{-1})$ is zero. \end{enumerate} \end{Theorem}

 This theorem was proven by Hochster and Huneke \cite[Theorem 1.2]{HH} in case $\cL$ is a tensor power of a very ample line bundle (see also \cite[Theorem 2.1]{Sm} and its errratum for the case when $\cL$ is a tensor power of an ample line bundle), and by Bhatt \cite[Propositions 7.2 and 7.3]{Bh} in general.
-Note that in case $\cL$ is a tensor power of an ample line bundle, the only non-trivial case is when $\cL=\cO _X$.
-In the remaining cases, it is sufficient to pass to the normalization and use Serre's vanishing theorem (see \cite[Chapter III, Theorem 5.2]{Ht}) and Serre's duality (see \cite[Chapter III, Corollary 7.7]{Ht}) in the dual case.
+Note that in case $X$ is Cohen--Macaulay and $\cL$ is a tensor power of an ample line bundle, then the only non-trivial case is when $\cL=\cO _X$.
+In the remaining cases, it is sufficient to use Serre's vanishing theorem (see \cite[Chapter III, Theorem 5.2]{Ht}) and Serre's duality (see \cite[Chapter III, Corollary 7.7]{Ht}) in the dual case.

 One can ask wether Theorem \ref{Bhatt-vanishing} works under weaker assumptions on $\cL$, possibly after restricting the base field to the algebraic closure of a finite field (this is the most interesting case, as it is the only case that arises when reducing from characteristic zero).
 By Proposition \ref{torsion-lb}, Theorem \ref{Bhatt-vanishing}.1 holds for nef line bundles on curves over $\bar \FF _p$ but it fails for nef line bundles on smooth projective surfaces over $\bar \FF _p$.
 More precisely, one can prove that in Example \ref{Tot-example} we have the following non-vanishing theorem (see \cite[Theorem 3.1]{La2}):